sambatriste/netty-wiki-translation/Related projects.md

 * [Webbit](http://webbitserver.org) is an event-based WebSocket and HTTP server.
 * [Xitrum](http://www.xitrum.net) is an async and clustered Scala web framework and HTTP(S) server on top of Netty and Hazelcast.
 * [zooterrain](http://github.com/berndfo/zooterrain) is a small self-containing web server app which pushes all ZooKeeper znodes and their changes to the browser (using WebSocket).
+* [cocosocket](http://git.oschina.net/beykery/cocosocket) is a framework for online game,server part of it is on top of netty.